The Seven Day Solo Meal Planner on Google Sheets.

 - Single Serve Recipe Repeats checkboxes.

-- Leftover Perishables fields (entries auto-migrate to the bottom section of the Mix & Match Scratch Pad).
+- Leftover Perishables notepad (entries auto-migrate to the bottom section of the Plan & Shop page's Mix & Match Scratch Pad).

-- Days of the week are set on the Time Tracker, and auto-migrate to the Budget Page and Meal Tracker pages.
+- Days-of-the-week are set on the Time Tracker, and auto-migrate to the Budget Page and Meal Tracker page.

-- Recurring weekly timeline targets are set and tracked with washi, stickers/notes on the Tracker.
+- Recurring weekly timeline targets are set and tracked with washi/ stickers/notes and checkboxes on the Tracker.

-Meal scheduling and dietary data tracking are not part of O.f.O.'s flexible, buffet style method.
-However, in the spirit of "to each her own"...
+Meal scheduling is not part of O.f.O.'s flexible, buffet style method.
+However, in the spirit of "To each her own"...

-Two checkbox fortified planner/tracker pages are included to suit those who prefer a more structured planning style.
+A checkbox fortified meal planner/tracker page is included to suit those who prefer a more structured planning style.

-- Six Week Monthly Kitchen Time Calculator (for logging each week's auto-added prep time total).
+- Five Week Monthly Kitchen Time Calculator (for logging each week's auto-added prep time total).

 - 12 month totals chart for tracking prep time, budgets, and receipts.

-- Extended version only: Auto-generated Seven Day Recipe Cost Recap chart.
+- Auto-generated Seven Day Recipe Cost Recap chart (works with or without the Recipe Cost Calculator).

 - Eleven category notepad.